JessRudder/RailsConf/talk-draft.md

 A shady character...like this one....could user your innocent little web form to gain access to parts of your database you didn't want them to have by piggy backing their own SQL requests onto your intended request....like so.

-You kindly provide your users with the ability to search for a restaurant even when they only know part of the name, like so:
+You kindly provide your users with the ability to search for a restaurant even when they only know part of the name:

 SELECT "restaurant".* FROM "restaurants" WHERE ("name LIKE '%user_input%');